-The average rate for a 30-year fixed-rate mortgage is 3.02 percent, declining 2 basis points over the previous week.
-This time last month, the average interest rate on a 30-year loan was more favorable, at 2.98 percent.
+The average rate for a 30-year fixed-rate mortgage is 2.96 percent, falling 10 basis points over the previous seven days.
+One month ago, the average interest rate on a 30-year mortgage was worse, at 3.04 percent.

 Pros and cons of a 30-year fixed mortgage